renpy/renpy/sphinx/source/screens.rst

     An immutable string to append to what the user has typed.

 `changed`
-    A python function that is called with what the user has typed, when the string changes.
+    A Python function that is called with what the user has typed, when the string changes.